-Italian law does not foresee explicit rules for shareholders to ask for inclusion of certain topics to the agenda, if the Company is not listed on an Italian market.
-Yet shareholders representing in the aggregate 10% of the share capital of the Company could request the directors to call a shareholders' meeting, implying their right to propose topics to the agenda.
+Italian law does not foresee explicit rules for shareholders to ask for inclusion of certain topics to the agenda if the shares of a company are not listed on an Italian market.
+Yet, shareholders representing in the aggregate 5% of the share capital of the Company could request the directors to call a shareholders' meeting, implying their right to propose topics to the agenda.